rhine3/audiomoth-guide/guide.md

 ![Two example programs](images/programming/example-programs.jpg)

-### Set time and program on AudioMoth
+### SD cards and batteries

-Install batteries and formatted microSD card in AudioMoth to be programmed.
+Install formatted microSD card in AudioMoth to be programmed.

-* SD cards must be reformatted to MS-DOS (FAT32) prior to each use/reuse.
-Windows can natively format cards less than or equal to 32GB in size.
+* SD cards must be reformatted to MS-DOS (FAT32) prior to each use/reuse. **We have experienced problems if we don't reformat the card every time we reuse it--sometimes, erasing is not enough.** Windows can natively format cards less than or equal to 32GB in size.
 Mac can format cards up to 128GB; we haven’t tested anything larger.

 * Recording with high sampling rate (e.g., recording bats) requires SD cards with fast read/write speeds.
 Files produced with high sampling rate are also larger, so they use up space on the SD card more quickly.
 We use SanDisk Extreme 128GB for bat recordings.
 See the [SD card guide](https://www.openacousticdevices.info/sd-card-guide) for more information.

 * The card goes in the AudioMoth with the contacts facing **up**, as shown on the graphic on the front of the AudioMoth.
 (It won't fit any other way.)

+Install batteries

+* Battery life depends on the type of battery you use.
+Check the battery's *capacity* in milliamp-hours (mAh).
+Lithium AA batteries have a larger capacity than typical alkaline AA batteries, but also cost more.

+* While the AudioMoth's battery casing accepts 3 AA batteries, with some electronics expertise you can modify the device to increase its battery life.
+The modified bank of batteries must have the same voltage but a higher capacity in mAh.
+For instance, 3 D batteries have the same voltage as 3 AA batteries but a higher capacity.

+    * Voltage of batteries that are connected in series (as they are on the AudioMoth) is the number of batteries multiplied by the voltage of each battery.
+AudioMoth v.1 uses 3 batteries at 1.5 volts each, so the voltage of the battery bank is `3 * 1.5V = 4.5V`.

+    * Capacity of batteries in series is the capacity of any one battery in the series.
+(Don't mix batteries of different capacities, or new and old batteries.)
+For instance, a Duracll alkaline AA battery has a capacity of 2850mAh.

+### Set time and program on AudioMoth

 Set switch on AudioMoth to “USB/OFF” mode and plug into computer via microUSB